keyurgolani/OnYourFace/README.md

 ## Prerequisites

 The environment set up process is designed keeping specific underlying operating system in mind.
-Will suggest to follow the setup process below on an Ubuntu machine preferably Ubuntu 14.04 or 16.04 on which the below process is tested and working OK.
+Will suggest to follow the setup process below on an Ubuntu machine preferably *Ubuntu 14.04* or *Ubuntu 16.04* on which the below process is tested and working OK.

 ## Getting Started - Setting up the Environment